outobi/query_and_overlap_method_pipeline/TEST.md

 these methods quantify **relative enrichment**:

--   **Query Method**: Measures summed region gene expression across cell types → higher *z-score* = stronger enrichment.\
+-   **Query Method**: Measures summed region gene expression across cell types → higher positive *z-score* = stronger enrichment and higher negative *z-score* = stronger depletion.
--   **Overlap Method**: Evaluates overlap significance between region and cell-type gene sets → larger overlap = stronger enrichment.
+-   **Overlap Method**: Evaluates overlap significance between region and cell-type gene sets → larger overlap = stronger enrichment and smaller overlap = stronger depletion.

-**Caution:**\
+**Caution:**
-These results describe **relative enrichment**, not absolute cell type percentage composition like deconvolution.\
+- These results describe **relative enrichment**, not absolute cell type percentage composition like deconvolution.
 Compare enrichments **within the same region type**, not across regions.
-The query method is more quantitative and reliable than the qualitative Overlap method.\
+- The query method is more quantitative and reliable than the qualitative Overlap method.
-Some regions do not have prominent region-specific genes based on certain standards, like control blood vessel and IPF adjacent alveoli.
-In this case, we do not recommend using this method to derive cell type enrichment.\
+- Some regions do not have prominent region-specific genes based on certain standards, like control blood vessel and IPF adjacent alveoli.
+In this case, we do not recommend using this method to derive cell type enrichment.

-**Biological insight examples:** - **Fibroblast foci** → enriched for mesenchymal cells (fibroblasts, myofibroblasts)\
+**Biological insight examples:**
+- **Fibroblast foci** → enriched for
+mesenchymal cells (fibroblasts, myofibroblasts)
-- **Immune infiltrates** → enriched for macrophages and lymphocytes\
+- **Immune infiltrates** → enriched for macrophages and lymphocytes
 - **IPF alveoli** → enriched for epithelial cells compared with control alveoli, especially transitional AT2 and aberrant KRT5⁻/KRT17⁺ basaloid cells